the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 \vdash_\rm{ne} x : \tau \to \sigma$, we can directly take $\sem{x}$ as the first component of the glued exponential, since that is the operation we are defining.
-To implement the evaluation natural transformation, we see that it suffices to, in an extended context
+To implement the evaluation natural transformation, we see that it suffices to, given an extended context
 $\Delta$ through a renaming $\rho : \operatorname{Ren}(\Delta, \Gamma)$, and a semantic value $s : X(\Delta)$, produce a neutral $\Delta
 \vdash_\rm{ne} n : \sigma$, since that reflects into a semantic value